Roscosmos and NASA chiefs discuss mysterious space leak

-The Russian space agency's chief has talked to his NASA counterpart about a mysterious leak at the International Space Station.
+The Russian space agency's chief has talked to his NASA counterpart about a mysterious leak at the International Space Station, Roscosmos said Thursday.

-Roscosmos said Thursday that its director Dmitry Rogozin informed NASA Administrator Jim Bridenstine about the Russian probe into the leak that was spotted last month at the Russian Soyuz spacecraft docked at the station.
+The agency said that its director Dmitry Rogozin informed NASA Administrator Jim Bridenstine about the Russian probe into the leak that was spotted last month in the Russian Soyuz spacecraft docked at the station.
 The crew of three Americans, two Russians and a German quickly located and sealed the tiny hole that created a slight loss of pressure.

 Roscosmos added that Rogozin and Bridenstine agreed Wednesday to refrain from any preliminary statements on the matter until the end of the official investigation.